dojo/docs/dojox/charting.rst

 Available 2D chart types include:

+ * **Default** - Universal line chart capable to draw lines, fill areas under them, and placing markers at data points.
+ * **Lines** - Basic line chart.
+Uses Default.
-  * **Areas** - Area under data line(s) will be filled
+ * **Areas** - Area under data line(s) will be filled.
+Uses Default.
+ * **Markers** - Lines with markers.
+Uses Default.
+ * **MarkersOnly** - Markers, sans lines.
+Uses Default.
+ * **Stacked** - Data sets charted in relation to the previous data set.
+Extension of Default.
+ * **StackedLines** - Stacked data sets using lines.
+Uses Stacked.
+ * **StackedAreas** - Stacked data sets with filled areas under chart lines.
+Uses Stacked.
  * **Bars** - Horizontal bars.
-  * **ClusteredBars** - Horizontal bars with clustered data sets
+ * **ClusteredBars** - Horizontal bars with clustered data sets.
+Uses Bars.
+ * **StackedBars** - Stacked data sets with horizontal bars.
+Uses Bars.
+ * **Columns** - Vertical bars.
-  * **ClusteredColumns** - Vertical bars with clustered data sets
+ * **ClusteredColumns** - Vertical bars with clustered data sets.
+Uses Columns.
-  * **Columns** - Vertical bars
-  * **Grid** - For adding a grid layer to your chart
-  * **Lines** - Basic line chart
-  * **Markers** - Lines with markers
+ * **StackedColumns** - Stacked data sets with vertical bars.
+Uses Columns.
-  * **MarkersOnly** - Markers, sans lines
  * **Pie** - Goes great with punch!
-  * **Scatter** - Cooler name for MarkersOnly
+ * **Scatter** - Similar to MarkerOnly, yet capable to chart using gradient fields.
-  * **Stacked** - Data sets charted in relation to the previous data set.
-  * **StackedAreas** - Stacked data sets with filled areas under chart lines
-  * **StackedBars** - Stacked data sets with horizontal bars
-  * **StackedColumns** - Stacked data sets with vertical bars
-  * **StackedLines** - Stacked data sets using lines
+ * **Grid** - For adding a grid layer to your chart.

 With any of the lines, areas or markers types you have five specific options.
 First, there are three options for controlling aspects of **lines**, **areas**, and **markers**.
 These are often defined by the chosen plot type, but can be changed to get other behaviors.
 The lines option determines whether or not lines are used to connect data points.
 If the areas type is selected, the area below the data line will be filled.
 The markers option will determine if markers are placed at data points.

 .. code-block :: javascript
   :linenos:

   chart1.addPlot("default", {type: "StackedAreas", lines: true, areas: true,
   	markers: false});

 There are also two graphical options, **tension** and **shadows**.

 Tension allows you to add some curve to the lines on you plot.
+By default this option is set to "" which is off.
+Other valid values are:

+ * "X" for a cubic bezier smooth lines.
+ * "x" is similar to "X" but assumes that the point set is closed (a loop).
+It can be used when plotting XY data.
+ * "S" for a quadratic bezier smooth lines.

-By default this option is set to 0 which is off.
-A tension in the range from 2 to 4 should be a good range for natural looking curves.
-For some crazy effects try setting the tension to values < 1 or negative.
-Shadows allow you to add a shadow effect, and consists of an array of three parameters, dx, dy and dw, which represent the offset to the right, the offset down, and the width of the shadow line, respectively.
+Shadows allow you to add a shadow effect, and can be a `dojox.gfx`_ stroke object with two extra parameters: dx and dy, which represent the offset to the right, and the offset down, respectively.
 Negative values can be specified for the dx and dy parameters to produce a shadow that is to the left or above the chart line.

 .. code-block :: javascript
   :linenos:

-  chart1.addPlot("default", {type: "StackedLines",tension:3,
-  	shadows: {dx: 2, dy: 2, dw: 2}});
+  chart1.addPlot("default", {type: "StackedLines", tension: "S", shadows: {dx: 2, dy: 2, dw: 2}});

-Bar and column graph types have 1 unique option: they will accept a gap parameter that determines the spacing between your bars or columns in pixels.
+Bar, column, and candle stick graph types have some unique option to control width of columns:

+ * **gap** - determines the spacing between your bars or columns in pixels.
+ * **minBarSize** - defines the *minimal* width of a column/candle, or a height of bar.
+ * **maxBarSize** - defines the *maximal* width of a column/candle, or a height of bar.

+All three restrictions are applied in the following order: gap, minBarSize, maxBarSize.

 .. code-block :: javascript
   :linenos:

-  chart1.addPlot("default", {type: "Bars", gap: 5});
+  chart1.addPlot("default", {type: "Bars", gap: 5, minBarSize: 3, maxBarSize: 20});

 For any chart type that supports axes, you can also define custom names to your axes here.
 By default they are “x” and “y”, but this option becomes useful if you wish to have a chart with multiple plots and multiple axes.

 .. code-block :: javascript
   :linenos:

-  chart1.addPlot("default", {type: "Bars", hAxis: "cool x",
-  	vAxis: "super y"});
+  chart1.addPlot("default", {type: "Bars", hAxis: "cool x", vAxis: "super y"});

 Pie charts have a separate list of parameters.
 Here are the parameters for the pie chart, from Pie.js: